 Infection: fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.

 Internal bleeding: throwing up or coughing up blood; vomit that looks like coffee grounds; blood in the urine; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a cause or that get bigger; or bleeding you cannot stop.

 Kidney problems: unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

-Low sodium levels: headache, trouble focusing, memory problems, feeling confused, weakness, seizures, or change in balance.
+Low sodium levels: headache, trouble focusing, memory problems, confusion, weakness, seizures, or change in balance.

 Will this medication affect my fertility in the future?

 Cytoxan (Cyclophosphamide) has caused infertility in both males and females.
 Sometimes it gets reversed, and sometimes it's permanent.
 Speak with your doctor for more info.